-This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:
+- 2.1 This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:

-- Education Act 1996 - Equality Act 2010 - The Education (Pupil Registration) (England) Regulations 2006 (As amended) - The Children (Performances and Activities) (England) Regulations 2014 - Children and Young Persons Act 1963 - DfE (2022) 'Working together to improve school attendance' - DfE (2022) 'Keeping children safe in education 2022' - DfE (2016) 'Children missing education'
+- Education Act 1996

+- Equality Act 2010

+- The Education (Pupil Registration) (England) Regulations 2006 (As amended)

+- The Children (Performances and Activities) (England) Regulations 2014

+- Children and Young Persons Act 1963

+- DfE (2024) 'Working together to improve school attendance'

+- DfE (2034) 'Keeping children safe in education 2022 2024'

+- DfE (2016) 'Children missing education'

-This policy operates in conjunction with the following school policies:
+- 2.2 This policy operates in conjunction with the following school policies:

 - Safeguarding Policy

 - Complaints Procedures Policy

 - Behaviour Policy

 - SEND Policy

 - Supporting Pupils with Medical Conditions Policy

-2. Roles and responsibilities
+3.0 Roles and Responsibilities

-The Local Governing Board has overall responsibility for:

-- Monitoring the implementation of this policy and all relevant procedures across the school. - Promoting the importance of good attendance through the school's ethos and policies. - Arranging attendance training for all relevant staff that is appropriate to their role. - Working with the Attendance Lead to set goals for attendance and providing support and challenge around delivery against those goals. - Regularly reviewing attendance data. - Sharing effective practice on attendance management and improvement across Trust schools. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability, or sexual orientation. - Handling complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - Having regard to 'Keeping children safe in education' when deciding to safeguard and promote the welfare of children. - Ensuring there is a Children Missing Education Process in place and that this is regularly reviewed and updated.

-The headteacher is responsible for:
+- 3.1 The Local Governing Board has overall responsibility for: - Monitoring the implementation of this policy and all relevant procedures across the school. - Monitoring and promoting the importance of good attendance through the school's ethos and policies. - Monitoring the provision of attendance training for all relevant staff that is appropriate to their role. - Regularly reviewing attendance data. - Monitoring that the implementation of this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability, or sexual orientation. - Responding to complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - Having regard to 'Keeping children safe in education' when deciding to safeguard and promote the welfare of children. - Monitoring there is a Children Missing Education process in place and that this is regularly reviewed and updated. - 3.2 The headteacher is responsible for: - The day-to-day implementation and management of this policy and all relevant procedures across the school.

-- The day-to-day implementation and management of this policy and all relevant procedures across the school. - Appointing a member of the SLT to the Attendance Lead role. - Ensuring regular review of attendance data, weekly and half termly is completed. - Ensuring all parents are aware of the school's attendance expectations and procedures. - Ensuring that every pupil has access to full-time education and will act as early as possible to address patterns of absence. - Ensuring that school's data is shared with the Trust.

-Staff members are responsible for:

-- Following this policy and ensuring pupils do so too. - Ensuring this policy is implemented fairly and consistently. - Modelling good attendance behaviour. - Using their professional judgement and knowledge of individual pupils to inform decisions as to whether any welfare concerns should be escalated. - Accurate completion of the school's attendance registers.

-The Attendance Lead is responsible for:

-- The overall strategic approach to attendance in school. - Developing a clear vision and strategy for improving attendance. - Monitoring attendance and the impact of interventions. - Analysing attendance data and identifying areas of intervention and improvement. - Communicating with pupils and parents about attendance. - Following up on incidents of persistent poor attendance. - Informing the LA of any pupil being deleted from the admission and attendance registers. - Ensure that the attendance policy is on the school's website and is communicated clearly to parents.

-Pupils are responsible for:

-- Attending their lessons and any agreed activities when at school. - Arriving punctually to lessons when at school.

-Parents are responsible for:

-- Providing accurate and up-to-date contact details. - Providing the school with more than one emergency contact number. - Updating the school if their details change. - Ensuring that their children attend school daily when school is open. - Promoting good attendance with their children. - Only request leave of absence in exceptional circumstances.

-- Book any medical appointments around the school day where possible. - Notify the school in line with missing education processes as soon as possible when their child is unexpectedly absent because of sickness.
+- Appointing a member of the SLT to the Attendance Lead role. - Ensuring regular review of attendance data, weekly and half termly is completed. - Ensuring all parents are aware of the school's attendance expectations and procedures. - Ensuring that every pupil has access to full-time education and will act as early as possible to address patterns of absence. - Ensuring that school's data is shared with the Trust. - 3.3 Staff members are responsible for: - Following this policy and ensuring pupils do so too. - Ensuring this policy is implemented fairly and consistently. - Modelling good attendance behaviour. - Using their professional judgement and knowledge of individual pupils to inform decisions as to whether any welfare concerns should be escalated. - Accurate completion of the school's attendance registers. - 3.4 The Attendance Lead is responsible for: - The overall strategic approach to attendance in school. - Developing a clear vision and strategy for improving attendance. - Monitoring attendance and the impact of interventions. - Analysing attendance data and identifying areas of intervention and improvement. - Communicating with pupils and parents about attendance. - Following up on incidents of persistent poor attendance. - Informing the LA of any pupil being deleted from the admission and attendance registers. - Ensure that the attendance policy is on the school's website and is communicated clearly to parents. - 3.5 Pupils are responsible for: - attending their lessons and any agreed activities when at school. - arriving punctually to lessons when at school. - 3.6 Parents are responsible for: - providing accurate and up-to-date contact details. - providing the school with more than one emergency contact number. - updating the school if their details change. - ensuring that their children attend school daily when school is open. - promoting good attendance with their children. - only requesting leave of absence in exceptional circumstances. - booking any medical appointments around the school day where possible. - notifying the school in line with missing education processes as soon as possible when their child is unexpectedly absent because of sickness.

-3. Definitions
+4.0 Definitions